MohammadMaftoun/AI-in-Production-Projects/README.md

 # 3. Recommendation System with Apache Spark

-Implement a recommendation engine using collaborative filtering techniques on large datasets.
+Implement a recommendation engine using collaborative filtering approavhes on large datasets.
 This project indicates how to handle large-scale data processing using Apache Spark, and how to deploy the model for batch inference.

     Tools: Apache Spark, Docker, AWS EMR, Flask
     Key Topics: Distributed computing, recommendation systems, batch inference